 Inner West Council area

-In the Inner West Council area, Manufacturing had the largest total imports by industry, generating $2,183 million in 2017/18.
+In the Inner West Council area, Manufacturing had the largest total imports by industry, generating $2,534 million in 2019/20.

-Imports by industry are sales of goods and services from industries located outside the Inner West Council area boundaries to resident households, businesses and other organisations within the area.
+Imports by industry are sales of goods and services from industries located outside the Inner West Council boundaries to resident households, businesses and other organisations within the area.
 Imports (domestic) includes all imports from other parts of Australia to the Council.Imports (international) includes the value of all imports to the area from outside Australia.

 To get the full picture how each industry sector contributes to the regional or state economy, import data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |Industry (Click rows to view sub-categories)||$m||%||New South Wales%||$m||%||New South Wales%||2014/15 to 2019/20|

 |Electricity, Gas, Water and Waste Services||469.1||5.3||3.2||432.6||5.3||2.8||+36.5||23300||P|

 |Administrative and Support Services||88.0||1.0||1.9||109.4||1.3||1.7||-21.4||24300||P|